 - We need to push for changes in the newly enacted medically frail prisoner parole laws (HB 4129, HB 4130, HB 4131, HB 4132), so that they will allow for all prisoners that are medically frail to be eligible for early release to hospice care, including the currently exempted prisoners serving Life Without Parole (LWOP) and First Degree Criminal Sexual Conduct (CSC1) sentences.
 These exempted prisoners constitute a significant number of aging, medically frail prisoners, with their early release to hospice care resulting in millions of dollars of savings to state taxpayers.
-See “Open Letter to Gov. Gretchen Whitmer,”ibid.;“Inside Michigan Prisoners: Overview and Analysis of Structure and Conditions,” San Francisco Bay View, December 2018, 15 (based on 7 July 2018 talk over phone to prison abolitionists, Lansing, MI); “A Journey to Death’s Door: The Last Stop for Lifers in Michigan Prisons,”, CURE: Life Long Newsletter, February 2018, 8; and Willis X. Harris, “Aging Crisis in Prisons.”
+See “Open Letter to Gov. Gretchen Whitmer,”ibid.;“Inside Michigan Prisons: Overview and Analysis of Structure and Conditions,” San Francisco Bay View, December 2018, 15 (based on 7 July 2018 talk over phone to prison abolitionists, Lansing, MI); “A Journey to Death’s Door: The Last Stop for Lifers in Michigan Prisons,” CURE: Life Long Newsletter, February 2015, 8; and Willis X. Harris, “Aging Crisis in Prisons,” ibid, 6.

 - We need to push for the elimination of all privatization in the Michigan Department of Corrections (MDOC), including ending the current contract with Access/Keefe to run prisoner stores, which exploits both prisoners and their families, and, especially, the medical provider contract with Corizon Health, a company that has killed more Americans through medical neglect and deliberate indifference, than foreign terrorists.
 Corizon Health, until recently controlled by Chicago-based investment firm Beecken Petty O’Keefe & Co., is now controlled by global hedge fund Blue Mountain Capital Management.
 Taxpayers get fleeced for hundreds of millions of dollars and prisoners drop like flies.
 See “Back Through the Looking Glass: The Death of Brian Rodriguez and the Fake ‘Flu Quarantine’ at Gus Harrison Correctional Facility,” 25 March 2019; and “Fake Flu Quarantine Equals Real Lockdown in Michigan Prisons,” 7 February 2018.